-Members of Cloister Inn — or Innmates, as we like to call them — take full advantage of our offerings from day one of joining as sophomores.
+Members of Cloister Inn take full advantage of our offerings from day one of joining as sophomores.
 Whether that means requesting a new item for our dinner menu rotation, spontaneously organizing a hot tub party, getting a fire going in the hearth, or simply catching a nap on one of the many incredibly comfortable sofas in the house, members are always encouraged to make use of every amenity the club has to offer.
-Cloister Inn is also unique in providing leadership opportunities to every member of the club, whether they’re a new sophomore member or a second-semester senior.
+Cloister Inn is also unique in providing leadership opportunities to everyone in the club, whether they’re a new sophomore member or a second-semester senior.

 If you’d like to learn more about Cloister Inn, come by 65 Prospect Avenue, where the door’s always open, and everybody knows your name!